Your Rights When Buying a Home “As Is”

 Essentially, buying a home as is means that you are getting a property that will require certain repairs and improvements, which has both pros and cons.
 The most prominent advantage is obviously the lower price tag.
 The disadvantage is that you are most likely buying a property with defects, which may include:

 Presence of asbestos

 This is not a complete list of potential defects that may or may not be disclosed by the seller when selling a home as is.
 Thus, the decision to buy as-is homes comes with a number of risks.
-According to an Urban Institute Initiative, an estimated over 35% of occupied housing units across the United States required at least one repair in 2017.
+According to an Urban Institute Initiative, more than 35% of occupied housing units across the United States required at least one repair in 2017.
 When sold, many of these properties are listed as “as is” homes and are usually priced lower than similar properties.
 Consult with a real estate attorney before you close any kind of deal.

 Your Options & Rights

 As a buyer, you still have legal rights and options when buying a home “as is.”
 Just because you buy a home “as is” does not mean that you give up the right to disclosures.
 Real estate disclosures are governed by both state and federal laws.
 The purpose of disclosures in real estate law is to ensure that the buyer has sufficient information to make an informed decision.